-For certain employees who suffer from certain diseases (eg, cancer, mental illness or paralysis), and are unable to recover within 24 months, the medical leave can be extended, subject to the employer's approval and that of the local labour authority.
+For certain employees who suffer from certain diseases (eg, cancer, mental illness or paralysis), and are unable to recover within 24 months, medical leave can be extended, subject to the approval of the employer and the local labour authority.

-Employers should pay sick leave wages in terms of the labour contracts entered into with employees.
+Employers should pay sick leave wages under the terms of the labour contracts entered into with employees.
 Such sick leave pay will be no lower than 80 per cent of the local standard minimum salary, which varies depending on local regulations.
-For example, the minimum wage in Beijing since 1 July 2019 has been 2,200 yuan per month, so the minimum amount of sick leave pay is 1,760 yuan per month.
+For example, the minimum wage in Beijing has been 2,200 yuan per month since 1 July 2019, so the minimum amount of sick leave pay is 1,760 yuan per month.
 Subject to the minimum requirement for sick leave wages at the national level, authorities at the provincial or municipal level may implement a higher rate for sick leave pay to apply locally.